BLUEBERRYP1LL/blueberryp1ll.github.io/_posts/2025-08-06-HTB-Forest-writeup.md

 The Account Operators, IT Acoounts and Service Accounts are all intersting groups.

-Lets ran BloodHound to see where this gets us:
+Lets ran BloodHound to see where this gets us.

 ```bash
 └─$ bloodhound-python -c ALL --zip -u svc-alfresco -p s3rvice -d htb.local -ns 10.129.162.127